gbif/hp-vertnet-plus/resources/help.md

 To register, visit [GBIF](https://www.gbif.org/){:target="_blank"}, and click the "**Login**" in the upper right-hand corner.
 Next, select the **REGISTER** tab and get started.

 ### How can I publish my collection data to VertNet, GBIF, iDigBio and other data portals?
-If you are ready to publish data, simply [**contact us**](https://forms.gle/yCXVSCH8Y3HAMerR7){:target="_blank"} and let us know.
+If you are ready to publish data, simply [**contact us**](contact/){:target="_blank"} and let us know.
 We'll follow up with you and get the processes started.

 ### Who do I contact if I have questions about, or find errors in, the data?
 We recommend that you contact the data publisher to ask questions and to communicate any issues with their data.
-If you cannot reachthe publisher, you are welcome to [**contact us**](https://forms.gle/yCXVSCH8Y3HAMerR7){:target="_blank"} and we can help you to notify the publisher directly.
+If you cannot reach the publisher, you are welcome to [**contact us**](contact/){:target="_blank"} and we can help you to notify the publisher directly.

 ### How do I cite data and datasets?
-You can follow the citation guidelines in the [VertNet Norms for Data Use and Publication](https://hp-vertnet-plus.gbif-staging.org/resources/norms/) OR you can follow the guidance provided by [GBIF's Citation Guidelines](https://www.gbif.org/citation-guidelines){:target="_blank"}.
+You can follow the citation guidelines in the [VertNet Norms for Data Use and Publication](/resources/norms/) OR you can follow the guidance provided by [GBIF's Citation Guidelines](https://www.gbif.org/citation-guidelines){:target="_blank"}.